 The Tsukiji Market has been at its current site since the Great Kanto earthquake in 1923, which devastated much of central Tokyo.
 It was rebuilt and began operations in 1935.

-However due to the ageing market’s infrastructure and in preparation for the 2020 Tokyo Summer Olympics requiring prime land in the centre of Tokyo, a controversial move has been planned for early Nov 2016 to a new site in Toyosu, Koto.
+However, due to the ageing market’s infrastructure and in preparation for the 2020 Tokyo Summer Olympics requiring prime land in the centre of Tokyo, a controversial move has been planned to a new site in Toyosu, Koto.

-So if you want to experience the market as it is and has been for over 80 years, in all its aging glory and traditional ways, plan your visit now before November.
+So if you want to experience the market as it is and has been for over 80 years, in all its ageing glory and traditional ways, plan your visit now before October.
 You won’t be disappointed!